220328-uta-sh-net-ext/training-code/1-C#/MoreC#.md

 * Ex: Software Engineer class should just manage anything related to creating a program and shouldn't also have the responsiblity to manage financial forms.
 Instead, segragate the two class and create a Accountant class that will hold that responsiblity
 ## Open/Closed Principle
 * A class should be open for extensions but closed for modification
-* It just means you can add new funcitonality without changing existing code
+* It just means you can add new functionality without changing existing code
-* A great way to do this is uing interfaces
+* A great way to do this is using interfaces
-    * Such as us using dependency injection with interfaces
     * Or using Imenu interface and all our code we wrote in program.cs works just fine with any of our new C# classes
 ## Liskov Substitution Principle
 * Derived class should be substitutable for their base class implementation